knuckleswtf/scribe-docs/laravel/documenting/50-query-body-parameters.md

 ### Using validation rules for query parameters
 By default, validation rules are interpreted as body parameters.
 If you use yours for query parameters instead, you can tell Scribe this by either:
-- adding the text `"Query parameters"` in the form request docblock or in a comment above the inline validator call, or
+- adding the text `"Query parameters"` anywhere in the form request docblock or in a comment above the inline validator call, or
 - (form requests only) adding a `queryParameters()` method (instead of `bodyParameters()`).

 <Tabs